Sydney Seaplanes: Accidents

 A major incident occurred on 31 December 2017, involving VH-NOO.
 The aircraft crashed into Jerusalem Bay off the Hawkesbury River after deviating from its usual flight path.
-All six people on board were killed in the crash (five passengers including an 11yr old girl and one crew, the pilot).
+All six people on board were killed in the crash (five passengers including an 11 year old girl and one crew, the pilot).
 The pilot was returning from Cottage Point Inn to the hub of Rose Bay.

-The ATSB eventually determined the pilot was incapacitated from Carbon Monoxide poisoning, caused by exhaust gasses entering the cabin through holes in the firewall.
-The company that maintained the aircraft Airag Aviation Services were found to have left out bolts that secure the magneto access panels to the firewall, creating the pathway.
+The ATSB determined the pilot was incapacitated from carbon monoxide poisoning, caused by exhaust gasses entering the cabin through holes in the firewall.
+The company that maintained the aircraft, Airag Aviation Services, was found to have left out bolts that secure the magneto access panels to the firewall, creating the pathway.